We create pressure vessels for use in both stationary and mobile applications, covering:

 - The carbon fibre-reinforced structure creates a superior strength/stiffness to weight ratio, resulting in a potential 450kg weight reduction of gas containment systems in buses and trucks

-- This leads to vastly improved fuel economy, underlining the economic argument for hydrogen fuelling
+- This leads to significantly improved fuel economy, underlining the economic argument for hydrogen fueling

 How EMS manufactures high strength pressure vessels

 We create high strength lightweight pressure vessels using filament wet winding, with braiding and resin transfer moulding used for more complex geometries.
 Our CFRP Type 4 pressure vessels can be used for up to 30 years without needing to be replaced, which is twice the expected life span of Type 1 and Type 2 vessels.

 - Our Type 4 pressure vessels have a nominal working pressure of 350 bar, 500 bar and 700 bar

 - The 500 bar pressure vessels offer a usable H2 capacity of 6.2kg

 - The 350 bar and 700 bar devices can be supplied in various dimensions.

 We offer containerised solutions with pressure vessels for hydrogen transportation and stationary storage.
 The nominal working pressure is 300 or 500 bar and our systems can be certificated according to ADR.